helloravisha/aws-elasticsearch-rest/README.md

 ### API Configuration

 API Gateway Configuation for the given API, if you see on the right side of the image here, we can see the reference to load balancer.
-In the current System API gateway is configured to load balancer which inturn is pointed to ECS for better availability.
+In the current System API gateway is configured to load balancer than directly interacting with ECS for better availability.

 ![Alt text](docs/API-Gateway-Configuration.png)

 ## Docker - Image
+Building and publishing docker images to reposoitries is part of continuous integration.
+Therefore my gradle script is responsible for pushing an publishing  docker image of my Spring Boot application to docker registry.

 ### Steps
 1. Build a docker image of the Spring Boot application